-A native of Toronto, soprano Sara Schabas has been praised for her “crystalline singing” (Schmopera) and “pure sound” (Ludwig van Toronto) and for maintaining a “clear, soft tone, despite her vocal power” (Opera Canada).
-A 2019 Regional Finalist in the Metropolitan Opera National Council Auditions, Schabas was the winner of the 2018 Career Blueprint Award from the International Resource Centre for the Performing Arts, chosen by Adrianne Pieczonka, O.C., and is the 2019/2020 recipient of the Hnatyshyn Foundation Grant for Classical Vocal Performance.
+A native of Toronto, Canadian soprano Sara Schabas has been praised for her “crystalline singing” (Schmopera), “pure sound” (Ludwig van Toronto) and for maintaining a “clear soft tone, despite her vocal power” (Opera Canada).
+A 2019 Regional Finalist in the Metropolitan Opera National Council Auditions, Schabas was the 2018 winner of the Career Blueprint Award from the International Resource Centre for the Performing Arts, chosen by Adrianne Pieczonka, O.C., and is the 2019/2020 recipient of the Hnatyshyn Foundation Grant for Classical Vocal Performance.

-A graduate of the University of Toronto and Roosevelt University in Chicago, Schabas has held fellowships at the Aspen Opera Center, Toronto Summer Music Festival, the Castleton Festival and the Fall Island Festival, and was previously an artist-in-residence with the Dayton Opera.
-Passionate about the intersection of music and social justice, Schabas has also produced the Canadian premieres of Jake Heggie’s one-act Holocaust operas Another Sunrise and Farewell, Auschwitz, and has worked as a singer and volunteer for the charities Songs by Heart and Sharing Notes, bringing music to hospital patients and people living with Alzheimer’s and dementia.
+A graduate of the University of Toronto and Roosevelt University in Chicago, Schabas’ fellowships have included the Aspen Opera Center, Toronto Summer Music Festival, the Castleton Festival and the Fall Island Festival.
+Passionate about the intersection of music and social justice, Schabas has also produced the Canadian premieres of Jake Heggie’s Holocaust one-act operas Another Sunrise and Farewell, Auschwitz, and has worked as a singer and volunteer for the charities Songs by Heart and Sharing Notes, bringing music to hospital patients and people living with Alzheimer’s and Dementia.

-Currently based in Vienna, Schabas continues her studies with Michael Schade and Neil Semer.
+Currently based in Geneva, Switzerland, Sara continues her studies with Michael Schade and Neil Semer.